A comprehensive list of my articles about the good life:

 With a $510 investment, you can learn a new skill over a six months period, that is an incredible ROI in my book.
 Assuming you already have a Netflix subscription, the investment would be only $462.
 I think the problem is the time investment and not the monetary investment.
 A lot of people start learning Spanish, but only a minority of these people stick to it and put in the work consistently.
 The best “learning hack” I know is to put in the work consistently.
 You need a big enough reason for learning Spanish, so you stick to it when you hit a plateau.
 The easiest way to stay consistent is to develop habits based on solid routines.
 It’s like going to the gym; you have to get the reps in.
 Like everything in life, you get out, what you put in.

 My learning plan offers a systematic approach to learning Spanish, but you can also add elements based on your personal preferences.
 If you like music, you can listen to Spanish playlists on Spotify.
 Calle 13 is always good for a banger, IMO.
 Spotify also has top-notch Spanish audio courses like Coffee Break Spanish from Radio Lingua.
-I can also recommend Radio Ambulante.
+I can also recommend Radio Ambulante and the Lupa app.
 It’s a monthly podcast with stories from all parts of Latin America and the episodes have corresponding transcripts.
 As you can see, you need a mix of different tools to cover all four language activities.

 But it is also important to not get lost in the excessive supply of language learning tools.
 The focus should always be on speaking, and you will be fine.
 I think motivation is not enough though, you also need to make the learning experience fun, or you will quit eventually.
 I designed the learning plan for myself in a way that I enjoy learning Spanish.
 For example, I am always looking forward to my Spanish lessons with my tutors, because they are awesome.